atomgalaxy/review-executor-sendrecv/senders-receivers-report.md

 # Findings

-## The `sender_with_scheduler` concept

-Discussion about whether it's a good idea to add this or is it a misunderstanding.

-TODO: (Tomasz) elaborate, please, give a concise example of what it enables.

 ## Receivers that match any scheduler are impossible to write

 The `scheduler` concept is underconstrained, because it does not define a sensible constraint for the produced sender.
 Therefore, one cannot write a receiver that would match any scheduler.